bstarynk/bismon/README.md

 The preferred way to report them is to add some new [issue](https://github.com/bstarynk/bismon/issues) on https://github.com/bstarynk/bismon

 Of course, an issue should be self-contained.
+Some give *explicitly* the output of `bismon --version` if you have been able to build it.

+If the issue is related to building, give *explicitly* all the Linux commands you have run (after having examined and *successfully* run the `distclean-script.bash` script, or just after some *fresh* `git clone` command).
+Mention the output of `git log -3`.

-Alternatively, send an email (UTF-8 encoded, HTML5 is preferable) in English, or in French, (or perhaps in Russian) to [basile.starynkevitch@cea.fr](mailto:basile.starynkevitch@cea.fr).
+Alternatively (if you don't want to add a `github` issue), send an email (UTF-8 encoded, HTML5 is preferable) in English, or in French, (or perhaps in Russian) to [basile.starynkevitch@cea.fr](mailto:basile.starynkevitch@cea.fr).
 I will try to answer in English or in French (since my written Russian is so bad).